(This post is in addition to the previous post that discussed the benefits of relaxation massage: Reconsidering Relaxation Massage

 Here's what to do to get the most out of a relaxation-focused massage.

 Communicate with your therapist!
 Every client is different, and there's no way your massage therapist will know what feels best to you if you don't tell them.
 When something feels absolutely amazing, let the therapist know.
 If something hurts or is uncomfortable, let your therapist know.
 If something is just in the middle and doesn't feel fantastic or terrible, let your therapist know.
 If you want more or less time spent on a certain area, let your therapist know.
-Doing this will allow her/him to adjust and do more of what feels great, and less of what doesn't.
+Doing this will allow your therapist to adjust and do more of what feels great, and less of what doesn't.

 Breathe!
 While on the table, take full, relaxed inhales, and breathe out all the way to empty.
 Feel your body let go a little more every time you exhale.